 8. Cistus creticus.
 Many cistus have rather dull leathery leaves so have to be tolerated rather than enjoyed out of their flowering season, but this one has softly fuzzy foliage with an endearing crinkle that makes it a warm and friendly backdrop for winter tubs.

-This of course confirms everything E & L feared about the finer points of gardening in Scotland (i.e. there aren’t any), but actually it’s been left to me to suggest the very best evergreens for your garden.
+This of course confirms everything E & L feared about the finer points of my Scottish garden (i.e. there aren’t any), but actually it’s been left to me to suggest the very best evergreens for your garden.

 9. Pyracantha – Never mind hanging around for a whiff of Sweet Box in December, this is what you want growing around your door leading up to Christmas.
 Positively makes you want to break out in ‘Good King Wenceslas’ in late autumn – about the same time as Poundland actually does.
 Wonderfully well-behaved and compact for even the most bijoux garden, pyracantha has pretty white flowers in spring and the cheeriest berries in late autumn.
 There are gazillions of varieties but a Growbag won’t see past the orange-berried ones – our favourite colour!